-Our 10-minute review of the best ankle braces for basketball is going to cover the top rated products in 2018.
+Our review of the best ankle braces for basketball is going to cover the top rated products in 2020.

 We’re going to start with our top pick for overall support and injury prevention.
 We’ll then jump through some of the cheaper braces on the market for comparison’s sake.